-- 3. Press and hold the B1 contactor during the next steps to keep the main brake from dropping. - 4.
-Enter a Car Call in the Up Direction via MAIN MENU | DEBUG | ENTER CAR CALLS. - 5.
+- 2. Enter a Car Call in the Down Direction via MAIN MENU | DEBUG | ENTER CAR CALLS. - 3.
 The drive will run the motor at an increased speed causing it to run faster than commanded.
-At approximately 125% of rated contract speed the Governor switch should open causing the car to perform an emergency stop. - a.
+At approximately 125% of rated contract speed the Governor should trip causing the car to E-Stop. - a.
 The Governor contact should open and the Machine Room Board Input should NOT be on. - b.
-A mechanical reset might be needed if the Governor doesn't reset automatically. - c.
-Reset the emergency brake manually (if required), performing a Dip1+Reset on the machine room SRU or on the CT SRU (if necessary).
+A mechanical reset might be needed if the Governor doesn't reset automatically.